 I apologized to my son and then came his answer:

-My heart felt so mellow and humble when he explained it this way to me and I felt totally Empathy for his feelings and actions.
+My heart felt so mellow and humble when he explained it this way to me and i felt totally Empathy for his feelings and actions.
+He helped me imagining.
+Imagination is another important part to generate Empathy.

 That you feel Empathy for one’s feelings and actions does not mean that you approve of them, nor that it would be the way you would do it!
 (Then it is again sympathy)